-SHARE Center
+Winter 2022 SHARE Center

-SHARE Center and Cafe-Can-Do receive community mental health funding through a contract with Summit Pointe.
-The SHARE Center is also a drop-in day program for homeless people.
+The SHARE Center is a drop-in day program for homeless people.
 It offers services for those who are ready to make positive life changes and offers peer support specialists to provide services.
-Community Development staff consulted with the Executive Director regarding homeless needs and supportive services.
+Indicated via survey that priority needs include removing housing barriers related to mental health and addiction.